Albert-Gao/blog/source/_posts/how-to-fix-eslint-parsing-error-for-flow-in-next-js.md

 declare module "next" {
   declare type NextApp = {
-    prepare(): Promise<void>;
+    prepare(): Promise<void>,
-    getRequestHandler(): any;
+    getRequestHandler(): any,
-    render(req: any, res: any, pathname: string, query: any): any;
-    renderToHTML(req: any, res: any, pathname: string, query: string): string;
-    renderError(err: Error, req: any, res: any, pathname: any, query: any): any;
+    render(req: any, res: any, pathname: string, query: any): any, renderToHTML(req: any, res: any, pathname: string, query: string): string, renderError(err: Error, req: any, res: any, pathname: any, query: any): any, renderErrorToHTML(
+      err: Error,
+      req: any,
+      res: any,
-    renderErrorToHTML(err: Error, req: any, res: any, pathname: string, query: any): string;
+      pathname: string,
+      query: any
+    ): string
   };
-  declare module.exports: (...opts: any) => NextApp
+  declare module.exports: (...opts: any) => NextApp;
 }

 declare module "next/head" {